 WordPress is THE most used Content Management System in the world, it is second to none.
 The unmatched popularity of WordPress attracts bad people, like hackers.

 If you a WordPress developer, or WordPress designer who prefers the flexibility of the CMS must have heard about security plugins.
 And if you are like me, you might have heard about tens of security plugins.

 Installing every possible security plugins you have come across wouldn’t help your efforts, and it will do just the opposite of what you intent.

 There are a few good WordPress security plugins like SecuPress, Sucuri, Malcare and Wordfence.
 In this article, I chose to walk you through the Wordfence plugin and why it matters.

 Wordfence is developed by world leaders of WordPress security, Defiant.
 Defiant is based out of Seattle, WA.
 Wordfence is installed on more than 3 millions of WordPress websites and they properly protect those sites.

 If you are planning to install this plugin on your website, you must know about their free and paid plugins.
-As a security plugin, it works by scanning your website for viruses, malware, adware, trojans, and other suspicious links on regular intervals throughout the day.
+As a security plugin, it works by scanning your website for viruses, malware, adware, trojans, and other suspicious links at regular intervals throughout the day.
 Most of the security plugin does the same.
-Defiant, with their experience of working with this plugin for so long has made it lightweight and almost foolproof.
+Defiant, with their experience of working with this plugin for so long, has made it lightweight and almost foolproof.

 First of all you need to go to your WordPress dashboard.
 The navigate to Plugins -> Add New.
 Search for Wordfence.
 Install Wordfence Security – Firewall & Malware Scan.
 Avoid installing plugin files acquired from non-official sources.